HandsOnDataViz/book/leaflet/with-google-sheets/README.md

 # Leaflet Maps with Google Sheets code template
 *by [Ilya Ilyankou and Jack Dougherty](../../introduction/who.md), last updated March 23, 2017*

+Question: If you have moved beyond simple drag-and-drop point map tools (such as [BatchGeo](../../map/batchgeo) and [Google My Maps](../../map/mymaps) tutorials in this book), and want to create point and/or polygon and/or polyline maps, where should you go?

-Copy our template to customize your own Leaflet map with points, polygons, and/or polylines, with options and data in your linked Google Sheet.
-Paste only one line of code to connect your Leaflet Maps with Google Sheets.
-Requires free Google and GitHub accounts.
+Answer: Copy and customize our open-source template for Leaflet Maps with Google Sheets.
+Control the map options display data that you upload to your Google Sheet and GitHub repository.
+No coding skills required, other than pasting one line of code to link your map with your sheet.
+Requires two free accounts: Google and GitHub.

 ## Video and list of features
 {%youtube%}kUEfB8wD3Vk{%endyoutube%}